 It wasn’t travel that was the sole culprit, but it paid a huge role in my breakdown.
 It turned out that after five years of impermanence and uncertainty, it was resulting in stress rather than joy.
 And it was the stress that was destroying my mental and physical health.
 I realised I needed stability rather than a lack of focus, a lack of community, and a lack of healthy options in my life.
 I’d been treading water for years, but after one particularly high-stress experience several years ago, my life was suddenly overwhelming and I couldn’t find my way back to calmer seas.

 When I announced I’d stopped travelling full-time, I said I wasn’t expecting anything to change in terms of how much I moved.
 And it’s turned out to be true.
-I’m travelling just as much as I did when I was a full-time traveller, but rather than holing up for a month in different cities around the world, I have a beautiful apartment in Lisbon to return to every few weeks instead.
+I’m travelling just as much as I did when I was a full-time traveller, but rather than holing up for a month in different cities around the world, I have a beautiful apartment to return to every few weeks instead.